AVIARIES

 Getting THEM HOME

 To bring your bird home, you will need a sturdy and secure carrier.
-There are many various options to choose from when purchasing a suitable bird carrier; such as a carrier, crate or cage.
+There are many options to choose from when purchasing a suitable bird carrier; such as a carrier, crate or cage.
 It is important to be prepared for transporting your parrot to and from the breeder, vet appointments, pet minder or even walk to the park.
-Small carriers can range from $15 to $60+, but are a necessary investment; a cardboard box is an inappropriate choice.
-Birds will not be permitted to leave the premises without a suitable travel crate, but you are welcome to purchase one of our crates for just $15.
+Small carriers can range from $20 to $60+, but are a necessary investment; a cardboard box is an inappropriate choice.
+Birds will not be permitted to leave the premises without a suitable travel crate, but you are welcome to purchase one of our crates for just $20.

 It is important to remember that this is for transport purposes only.
 Please do not leave your bird in a carrier for longer than a few hours.